Love155/Love155/README.md

 - 🌱 I’m currently learning **Business Analytics and Data Science**

-- 👯 I’m looking to collaborate on a data science project **1.
-Problem statement or goal 2.
-Dataset(s) you'll be using 3.
-Specific tasks or techniques you'd like to work on (e.g., machine learning, data visualization, etc.) 4.
-Any specific tools or technologies you'd like to use.**

 - 👨‍💻 All of my projects are available at [https://github.com/Love155?tab=repositories](https://github.com/Love155?tab=repositories)

-- 📝 I regularly write articles on [https://www.linkedin.com/in/love-4a4458134/](https://www.linkedin.com/in/love-4a4458134/)

-- 💬 Ask me about **Share your thoughts, and let's have a conversation!**

 - 📫 How to reach me **sunnychhillar155@gmail.com**